smartcontractkit/documentation/docs/Additional Information/faq.md

 ## What are the hardware requirements for a Chainlink node?

-The hardware requirements of the Chainlink node are very minimal to operate.
-It should run with 1 core and 1 GB of RAM, though you may want to up the RAM to 2 GB for better reliability.
-However, connectivity to an Ethereum client is required for communication with the blockchain.
+To run a Chainlink node, you will need a machine with at least 2 cores and 4 GB of RAM.
+Connectivity to an Ethereum client is also required for communication with the blockchain.
 If you decide to run your own Ethereum client, you will want to run that on a separate machine.
 Hardware requirements of Ethereum clients may change over time.

 Resources:
 *  [Running a Chainlink Node](../running-a-chainlink-node/)